sijieaaa/OpenCodeRunner/README.md

 # OpenCodeRunner
 A fully open-source, free, and safe code runner that runs project-level (multi-file) code on both local machines and remote servers.
-It supports languages including `Python` `JavaScript/TypeScript` `C/C++` `Java` `Dafny` `Bash` etc.
+It supports languages including `Python` `JavaScript/TypeScript` `Java` `Dafny` `Bash` etc.

 OpenCodeRunner can be used in many ways:
-- LLM/Agent training
-- RL training
+- LLM, agent, reasoning, RL
 - Code evaluation
 - Safe sandbox running
 - Multi-language running